dojo/dom/README.md

 ## How do I contribute?

 We appreciate your interest!
-Please see the [contributing guidelines](CONTRIBUTING.md).
+Please see the [Guidelines Repository](https://github.com/dojo/guidelines#readme) for the Contributing Guidelines and Style Guide.

 ## Testing